nsubordin81/deep-reinforcement-learning-p1-bananas/Report.md

 The environment was solved in 251 episodes with the agent having maintained an average score of 13.03

 I also saved the episode log to [episode_logs_successful_train.txt](episode_logs_successful_train.txt)

+saved model state dictionary for my most recent training run which also solved the environment can be found in ./model.pth

 Hyperparameters were set to the following:
 BUFFER_SIZE = int(1e8)  # how many experiences to hold in dataset at a time